aafrieso/i-study-front-end/README.md

 ## Ice Box 🧊

 * Random question selection: Allow users to select a category or difficulty level, and generate a set of random questions from that category or difficulty level.
-* Quiz timer: Add a timer to the quiz to keep track of how long it takes the user to complete the quiz.
+* Quiz timer: Add a timer to the quiz to keep track of how long it takes the user to come up with the answer.
-* Add ability to separate quizzes made for different subjects
+* Add ability to separate quizzes made for different subjects.